 • Use: Requires Trazodone QHS to help with sleep.

-Using specific and accurate language, hospice nurses can clearly describe the patient’s terminal condition and support their eligibility for .
+Using specific, accurate language, hospice nurses can clearly describe the patient’s terminal condition and support the patient’s eligibility for hospice services.

 Painting a Picture of a Terminally Ill Patient

-• : Document any changes in the patient’s functional status, such as decreased mobility, increased dependence on , or difficulty performing activities of daily living.
+• Functional Decline: Document any changes in the patient’s functional status, such as decreased mobility, increased dependence on caregivers, or difficulty performing activities of daily living.

-• Psychosocial and Emotional Needs: Address the patient’s psychosocial and emotional needs, including anxiety, , or spiritual distress.
+• Psychosocial and Emotional Needs: Address the patient’s psychosocial and emotional needs, including anxiety, depression, or spiritual distress.

 • Supportive Care: Describe the supportive care measures provided, such as medication management, wound care, or emotional support for the patient and their family.